genesiscommunitysuccess/docs/docs/platform-reference/authentication-and-authorisation/authorisation.md

 * PROFILE
 * RIGHT

 Users gain rights via profiles.
 So we have tables to determine which users ands rights belong to each given profile.
-Note that you cannot allocate rights codes directly to a specific user, however a given user can have multiple profiles.
+Note that you cannot allocate rights codes directly to a specific user.
+However, a given user can have multiple profiles.

 A profile can have zero or more rights and zero or more users.